• Skip to primary navigation

 • Heat the sunflower oil in a wok or large frying pan and then fry the potatoes on a low heat until they start to soften and turn brown (image 1 above).
 Frying the potatoes in this way crisps and seals the outside of the potato giving them a lovely firm texture.

-• Add the onions and continue to fry over a low heat until the onions soften.
+• Add the onions and continue to fry over low heat until the onions soften.
 This will take about 5 minutes.
 To speed the process up, put the lid on the pan, but do stir occasionally.

 • Now mix in the spices and the tomato paste (and salt if using), and fry gently for another minute, stirring continuously, until the spices release their aroma and the potatoes and onion are well coated.